kjbrum/juice/README.md

 # Juice - Mixins for Life

 Simplify your life.
 Juice is a collection of Sass mixins/functions that are used to minimize the work needed to apply styling/properties to elements.
-Juice is not just a collection to help with cross browser support, so it is best paired with autoprefixer, for the best possible browser compatability.
+Juice is not just a collection to help with cross browser support, so it is best paired with autoprefixer, for the best possible browser compatibility.

 ## Documentation